 How to enter Omaze prize draws for free

-Omaze.com hosts pay-to-enter prize draws, open to most countries worldwide, with incredible prizes ranging from cars and holidays to unique celebrity experiences.
+Omaze.com hosts pay-to-enter prize draws with incredible prizes ranging from cars and holidays to unique celebrity experiences.

 Unlike most pay-to-enter prize draws, a set percentage of the ticket sales for every Omaze campaign goes to charity – for the celebrity experiences (dinner dates, premiere trips etc.), 60% of the money raised goes to charity, and for other prizes (holidays, cars, etc.) 15% goes to charity.
 Omaze itself takes 15% of the donations and the remainder is used for sourcing the prize, marketing costs and fees.
-So far their prize draws have raised over $130million for charities worldwide – find out more on the Omaze About Us page.
+So far their prize draws have raised over $150million for charities worldwide.

 It’s certainly an exciting way to donate to charity, with the chance of winning a huge prize – and sometimes a once-in-a lifetime experience!
 But what a lot of people don’t realise is that every prize draw on the Omaze website has a free entry route.
 So if you can’t afford to make a donation to charity, you can also enter for free online.
 Or if you’re not happy about only a small percentage of your Omaze draw entry ticket going to the charity, why not use the free online entry route and then make your donation directly to the connected charity?

 Each Omaze free entry is equal to 2,000 paid entries (which would cost $100!).
-The maximum number of entries is 6,000 entries per person per campaign, meaning you can submit the free entry form 3 times for each prize you’re interested in – receiving the same number of entries as a $300 donation.
+The maximum number of entries is usually 6,000 entries per person per campaign (but check the rules for each individual promotion).
+You will NOT be informed when you’ve reached your entry limit, but any entries over the maximum will be void and ineligible to win.
+For promotions with a 6,000 entry limit you can submit the free entry form 3 times for each prize you’re interested in – receiving the same number of entries as a $300 donation.

 How to enter Omaze draws for free